NathanMaton/nathanmaton.github.io/coaching.md

 <img src="/images/nathanm.jpg" alt="Photo of me.">

-I coach to help others to learn about accepting and using all of their emotions, not just their favorite ones.
-There are incredible people out there doing incredible things who haven’t yet seen how much more powerful they can be when they show up with their whole self.

-* Are you ready to lead your organization during the most challenging climates in history?
+I get excited helping people excel.
+That typically means figuring out blockers in their strengths and how to do some internal shifts to supercharge them.

 * Are you privately unsure of how to innovate and evolve your organization?
-* Are you seeking an experienced professional who can help you break down the barriers to your success?
+* Are you seeking help breaking down the barriers to your success?
 * Are you struggling with recent feedback that suggests ineffective leadership?
 * Do you inspire yourself and others to reach their highest potential?
+* Are you ready to lead your organization during the most challenging climates in history?

 ## Take the next step: Lead with purpose